-Overview: Florida is home to one of the greatest natural treasures in the world; America's Everglades.
+Overview: Florida is home to one of the greatest natural treasures in the world: America's Everglades.
 Over time, this resource has been impacted by efforts to make south Florida more habitable for the many residents that call it home.
-In 2000, the Comprehensive Everglades Restoration Plan was enacted at both the State and federal level, which committed significant resources to improve the Central and Southern Florida System for the betterment of the remaining Everglades and Everglades National Park.
-In Executive Order 19-12, among other major environmental reforms, Governor DeSantis called for \$2.5 billion to be invested over four years for Everglades restoration and the protection of water resources.
-As a result of the Governor's Executive Order and the Florida Legislature's commitment to the Governor's priorities, the Everglades Restoration has been funded at an approximately \$300 million annually since FY 2019-20 and for the past two years, ARPA funding amount of \$158,993,065 to ensure a continued commitment of at least \$300 million annually.
-This is an important element to the Department as it supports our efforts to expedite critical Everglades Restoration projects, of which more than 8 million residents rely upon for water supply and recreation.
+In 2000, the Comprehensive Everglades Restoration Plan (CERP) was enacted at both the State and federal levels, which committed significant resources to improve the Central and Southern Florida System for the betterment of the remaining Everglades and Everglades National Park.
+This is an important element to the Department as it supports the efforts to expedite critical Everglades Restoration projects, of which more than 8 million residents rely upon for water supply and recreation.
 These funds will be used for the construction of two restoration projects designed to improve water quality and quantity, which is a critical component of Everglades restoration.